prithvi-sharma/IBM-Capstone-Project/Readme.md

 This is aproperty price production for Boston, Massachusetts by using data as small as 550 total rows from which only 80% were used for the training.

+The final model predicts an estimate prize of real estate according to any custom input.
 <hr>

 # Certificate: -